utopia-foss/utopia/doc/guides/tutorial.rst

 ::

-  ~                          # Your home directory (or another base directory) ├── Utopia                 # All the Utopia and DUNE code ├── utopia_output          # The Utopia output folder └─┬ utopia_cfgs            # Custom config files (needs to be created manually)
+  ~                          # Your home directory (or another base directory) ├── Utopia                 # All the Utopia code
+  ├── utopia_output          # The Utopia output folder
+  └─┬ utopia_cfgs            # Custom config files (needs to be created manually)
     ├── ...